parvez/acwd_water_usage/README.md

 ## Configuration

-Once you have installed the ACWD Water Usage Sensor integration, you can configure it directly from the Home Assistant UI:
+Once you have installed the ACWD Water Usage integration, you can configure it directly from the Home Assistant UI:

 1. Navigate to **Settings** > **Devices & Services** in Home Assistant.
 2. Click the **+ ADD INTEGRATION** button at the bottom right of the page.